noisyboiler/wampy/README.rst

 Publishing and Subscribing is equally as simple
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To demonstrate, first of all you need a Publisher.
+To demonstrate, first of all you need a Subscriber.
 You can either create one yourself in a python module or use the example client in `docs.examples.services`.
-Here we use the given example service, but all a Publisher is is a standard wampy client - any wampy client can call `publish` and pass in the parameters `topic` and `message`.
+Here we use the given example service, but all a Subscriber is is a wampy Client with a method decorated by ``subscribe``.

+Let's start up that example service.

 ::